Things for Recovering Hoarders Like Me [Live Post]

 EarOS One Concert Earplugs - $40.
 Developed with the MIT Acoustic Lab, this gives far higher quality audio than jamming foam earplugs into my ears.
 The crowd agrees with me, and one-off reviews say it’s better than the popular alternatives.

 Proxmark 3 RFID Cloner - $75.
 Designed by the veritable and prolific Samy Kamkar.
 Quick to setup and it clones basically all cards I throw at it.
+The popular Flipper is substantially worse at accurately cloning and emulating cards.

 RFID Ring - $30.
 Clone any card onto this, then just tap with your finger to use it.
 Rumor is Oura Gen 4 will have this.

 Colored Flame Birthday Candles - $7.
 Cheap, simple, and cool on birthdays.
+You can also get them for bonfires.

 Under the Door Tool - $35.
 Open any door.
 Useful to retrofit with a hook from a clotheshanger so it works on all handles.